luyadev/luya.io/docs/guide/ngrest/activeselection.md

 #### Basic Usage

-As first parameter the callable will recieve an array with all selected models.
+As first parameter the callable will receive an array with all selected models.

 ```php
 public function ngRestActiveSelections()